Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Methodology

-{\textbf{Density-based unsupervised network dismantling.}} To combine these strategies in a fully unsupervised manner, we developed a novel method for conducting a grid search of parameters in the two-dimensional space defined by node centrality and edge weight distributions.
-Specifically, the grid search explores two parameters—the quantile of node centrality and the quantile of edge similarity—and evaluates network density for each combination and every connected component in the similarity graph.
-We hypothesize that, as we progressively filter the similarity graph by removing edges and nodes, a transitional phase in the density of the connected components will signal potentially coordinated accounts.
-To ensure robustness, we adopt a conservative approach by evaluating the transitional phase of the smallest density among all connected components in the filtered similarity graph.
-By controlling the component with the lowest density, we ensure that all other components exhibit higher densities.
-This conservative choice is driven by the unsupervised nature of the task, prioritizing the minimization of false positives, i.e., legitimate users misclassified as coordinated.
-Therefore, filtering thresholds were chosen based on the transitional phase of the smallest density of a connected component of the similarity graph, thus, focusing on identifying highly suspicious CoIA.
-Details of the parameters used for detection are provided in the Appendix.
+We hypothesize that as the filtering thresholds increase, a transitional phase in component density will emerge, signaling the presence of potentially coordinated accounts.
+To ensure robustness, we adopt a conservative approach, focusing on the minimum density among all connected components in the filtered similarity graph.
+By prioritizing the component with the lowest density, we ensure that all remaining components exhibit even higher densities, minimizing false positives—i.e., reducing the risk of misclassifying legitimate users as coordinated actors.
+Filtering thresholds are then selected based on the transitional phase of the lowest-density component, enabling the identification of highly suspicious CoIA.
+Details on the parameter selection are provided in the Appendix.